Jim Keays: Early years

+Career

-The Mustangs
+1964: The Mustangs

 The Mustangs were a surf music instrumental, dance band formed in Adelaide in 1964 with Mick Bower on rhythm guitar, Rick Morrison on lead guitar, Brian Vaughton on drums and Gavin Webb on bass guitar.
 After the Beatles toured Australia, the Mustangs changed styles and advertised for a lead singer.
 Keays was the successful applicant.
 After he joined, the band played one set of instrumental covers of the Shadows and the Ventures followed by a second set of originals in the beat style with Keays on vocals.

-The Masters Apprentices
+1965-1972: The Masters Apprentices

 In late 1965, the Mustangs with Keays aboard renamed themselves the Masters Apprentices (deliberately omitting the apostrophe).
 Bower supplied the name because "we are apprentices to the masters of the blues—Chuck Berry, Bo Diddley, Jimmy Reed, Elmore James and Robert Johnson".
 Early original songs were largely written (or co-written) by Bower, including Top 20 hit singles, "Undecided" and "Living in a Child's Dream".
 Ian "Molly" Meldrum of Go-Set, the teen pop music newspaper, declared that they had "made the grade".

 Whilst a member of the Masters Apprentices, Keays was one of hundreds of potential national service conscripts whose 20th birthday, 9 September, was picked in a 1966 ballot.
 He was able to legally avoid the draft by signing with the Citizens Military Force (CMF, later renamed the Army Reserve) and eluded a "short back and sides" haircut with the aid of a girlfriend, who pinned his long hair up under his slouch hat whenever he attended CMF sessions.
 By February 1967 the band had relocated to Melbourne.
 Late that year he began taking the illegal psychedelic drug, LSD.
 After Bower left the group in September 1967, because of a severe nervous breakdown, Keays became the de facto leader, while various line-up changes followed.
 Keays chose their "velvet, satin and floral-print psychedelic gear", which they wore on stage and for photo shoots.

 In January 1968, Colin Burgess (ex-the Haze) joined on drums, followed by Doug Ford (ex-the Missing Links, Running Jumping Standing Still) on lead guitar.
 Keays and Ford began working as a song writing team, beginning with "Brigette", released as a single in June, which peaked into the Top 40.
 Glenn Wheatley (from Brisbane's blues group Bay City Union) had joined on rhythm guitar by May and later took over bass guitar.